-Fon people, early to mid 20th century, Benin/Togo/Ghana, private collection from Netherlands.
+Fon or Ewé people, Togo/Benin/Ghana, 20th century, private collection from Netherlands.

 Fon (called also Fon nu, Agadja or Dahomey) and Ewé people, related linguistically and culturally, live along the coast and in the hinterland of south Benin (called Dahomey until 1975) and adjacent parts of Togo, and eastern Ghana in West Africa.
 The Fon are the largest group in Benin, and they speak the Fon language, a member of the Gbe languages.
 The Fon are famous for their history, in the past they founded the Kingdom of Dahomey, that became a great force in the area.
 Cities built by the Fon include Abomey, the historical capital city of Dahomey on what was historically referred to by Europeans as the Slave Coast.
 These cities became major commercial centres for the slave trade.
 The people of today are organized into dispersed patrilinear clans in each which the oldest living man is said to be "between the two worlds" of the living and the dead.
 The Ewé of Togo and Ghana, historically representing the outposts of Fon civilization, share a sense of identity and history of migration.

 The economy of the Fon is based agriculture, relying mainly on maize, sorghum, sesame, okra, cassava, and yams as staples.
 Hunting and fishing are other sources of food.
 The Fon villages, in agricultural areas of the country, are made up of houses built with mud bricks, grouped into a single compound with an open court, surrounded by a mud wall.
 Each village also has a group of professional hunters who are surrounded by supernatural sanctions.
 Craft specialists include male ironworkers and weavers and female pottery makers.